thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/setup-02/README.md

 ### Overview

-We need to verify following the relevant classes to for the usage of JWT with MicroProfile:
+We need to verify following relevant classes for the usage of JWT with MicroProfile:

 * `AuthorsApplication` Java class
 * `GetAuthor` Java class